 They told us that the areas where they most need additional support include:

 Aston University has put together a package of measures to help its students.

 We’re offering all Aston University students and staff a hot pasta lunchtime meal every day for just £1.
-This will be available in Café Tierra in the Main Building from Monday 9 January 2023, from 11:30 - 14:30 daily until the Easter 2023 break.
+This will be available in Café Tierra in the Main Building from Monday 9 January 2023, from 11:30 - 14:30 daily.

 Aston University students can enjoy a complimentary hot breakfast every Wednesday morning in the Students’ Union.
 This will resume after the Christmas break on Wednesday 11 January and is available from 9:30 to 11:00 every Wednesday.

 Our students can also enjoy free fresh fruit in the Students’ Union every day.

 The ASU Pantry has some basic ingredients on offer for students to cook and eat.